 The ELIXIR-Norway Helpdesk provides assistance to prepare data for submission.

-Other Data recources are collected in the FAIRsharing COVID-19 collection.
+Other Data resources are collected in the FAIRsharing COVID-19 collection.

 The Dutch GoFAIR initiative

-has established a Virus Outbreak Data Network (VODAN) to promote FAIR data management and data reuse in the current and future outbreak.
+has established a Virus Outbreak Data Network (VODAN) to promote FAIR data management and data reuse in the current and future outbreaks.